ZachThill/Network-Security/README.md

 responsibility.
 Please follow the rules below when becoming a contibuter.

 - **Follow Organizational Structure and Naming Scheme** - When making articles and new directories, follow the pre existing setup for the GitHub.
-If unsure about how to create articles, go to -> "Article Creation Template.md" in the "Contributors" Directory.
+If unsure about how to create articles, go to -> "Article Creation Template.md" in the "**Contributors**" Directory.
  **FAILURE to comply to GitHub standards will result in termination of Contibutor Status.**

 - **Complete All Work** - When creating articles, please make sure that you complete the work to a point where with your explanation, you could complete the task yourself.